Foster Parent Resources

 The Communities Connected for Kids Caregiver Support Program Team helps ensure the success of all out of home caregivers.
 The Caregiver Support Program Team mission includes helping caregivers identify resources in the community, access services within the system of care, facilitate caregiver meetings, and help caregivers troubleshoot issues and resolve problems.

-The Foster Parent Mentor Program helps retain foster parents by ensuring they are supported in their roles.
-Veteran foster/adoptive parents help teach foster-parent classes and mentor novice foster parents.
-They also work closely with the Caregiver Support Program Team to ensure that foster parents receive the help and resources they need to do their jobs and to feel connected to the system of care and respected by all who work in it.
+The Foster and Adoptive Parent Mentor Program helps retain foster parents by ensuring they are supported in their roles.
+A veteran foster and adoptive parent co-teaches foster-parent classes and mentors novice foster and adoptive parents.
+The mentor also works closely with the respective licensing agencies, and the Caregiver Support Program Team to ensure that foster parents receive the help and resources they need to do their jobs and to feel connected to the system of care and respected by all who work in it.

-To be connected with the Foster Parent Mentor in your county, please contact our Caregiver Support Program Team at (772) 528-0365.
+To be connected with the Foster Parent Mentor, please contact our Caregiver Support Program Team at (772) 873-7800.

 Ongoing training is important to keep caregivers informed of issues related to trauma, the child welfare systems, and information pertaining to the children they are parenting.
 For links to online training resources please visit the links below: